thisissoon/angular-starter/app/js/README.md

     // bad
     var hero = {
-        firstName: "Bob"
+        firstName: 'Bob'
-      , lastName: "Parr"
+      , lastName: 'Parr'
-      , heroName: "Mr. Incredible"
+      , heroName: 'Mr. Incredible'
-      , superPower: "strength"
+      , superPower: 'strength'
     };

     // good
     var hero = {
-      firstName: "Bob",
+      firstName: 'Bob',
-      lastName: "Parr",
+      lastName: 'Parr',
-      heroName: "Mr. Incredible",
+      heroName: 'Mr. Incredible',
-      superPower: "strength"
+      superPower: 'strength'
     };
     ```

-  - Additional trailing comma: **Nope.** This can cause problems with IE6/7 and IE9 if it"s in quirksmode.
+  - Additional trailing comma: **Nope.** This can cause problems with IE6/7 and IE9 if it's in quirksmode.
 Also, in some implementations of ES3 would add length to an array if it had an additional trailing comma.
 This was clarified in ES5 ([source](http://es5.github.io/#D)):

   > Edition 5 clarifies the fact that a trailing comma at the end of an ArrayInitialiser does not add to the length of the array.
 This is not a semantic change from Edition 3 but some implementations may have previously misinterpreted this.

     ```javascript
     // bad
     var hero = {
-      firstName: "Kevin",
+      firstName: 'Kevin',
-      lastName: "Flynn",
+      lastName: 'Flynn',
     };

     var heroes = [
-      "Batman",
+      'Batman',
-      "Superman",
+      'Superman',
     ];

     // good
     var hero = {
-      firstName: "Kevin",
+      firstName: 'Kevin',
-      lastName: "Flynn"
+      lastName: 'Flynn'
     };

     var heroes = [
-      "Batman",
+      'Batman',
-      "Superman"
+      'Superman'
     ];
     ```